mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ## Introduction

-To use CSS variables, you must wrap your app with the `<CSSVarsProvider />` utility.
+To use CSS variables, you must wrap your app with the `<CssVarsProvider />` utility.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';